exepulveda/geomet_datasets/README.md

     It contains subfolders with specific datasets.
 Each dataset folder has its own documentation.

 The current datasets are:
-  + porphyry_01: a porphyry synthetic geomet dataset from the work of
+  + porphyry_01: a porphyry synthetic geomet full dataset from the work of
+  + porphyry_02: a porphyry synthetic geomet dataset (drillholes and topography only are provided)
+  + porphyry_03: a porphyry synthetic geomet dataset (drillholes and topography only are provided)

 All the contents are licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (https://creativecommons.org/licenses/by-nc-sa/4.0/).